Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Addressing Action Aliasing in SE-RL and SP-RL

 which is similar in structure to the one from \eqref{eq:aug_det_policy_grad}.
 The main difference to \ac{serl} is that the first term in \eqref{eq:sprl_improved_grad_det} depends on the safeguarded policy and involves the sensitivity of the safeguard.
 Since the second term is computed for the unsafe policy, convergence behavior compared to the vanilla loss function is improved as shown in figure \ref{fig:min_ex_sprl_critic}.
 In comparison to the per-sample loss, the policy reaches the interior of the safe action set.

 In principle, this approach can also be applied to algorithms with stochastic policies, resulting in the policy gradient estimate

 However, as discussed in section \ref{sec:sprl_stochastic_policies}, the distinction to \ac{serl} with additional penalties vanishes when the algorithm is based on learning a state value function $v^\text{SE}_{\pip}(\vx)$ that does not depend on the action.
+More details on the penalty critic implementation can be found in appendix \ref{app:penalty_critic_details}.